 The Calgary Horticultural Society is a registered charity dedicated to cultivating Calgary’s gardening community.
 With 4,000 plus members, we are one of the largest and most active gardening organizations.
 In 2018, the Society celebrates its 110th anniversary.
 The Society’s mandate has a strong focus on gardening education and offers the knowledge and skills to do it well.
 The Society is driven by the belief that as the gardening community grows, the city’s quality of life is enhanced, and so is the environment.

-From our office just off Macleod Trail, our devoted staff works year-round to develop and deliver quality educational programs that help local gardeners meet the challenges of Calgary’s unique microclimate.
+Our devoted staff works year-round to develop and deliver quality educational programs that help local gardeners meet the challenges of Calgary’s unique microclimate.

 Vision: Gardening for Life!